What is COVID-19?

 Who is at risk for COVID-19?

-While anyone can catch the new coronavirus, certain groups are at greater risk of developing more severe illness:
+While anyone can catch SARS-CoV-2, certain groups are at greater risk of developing severe illness:

-- People age 60 or older
+- People ages 65 or older

 - People with compromised immune systems

 While older people and those with other health conditions are more likely to develop severe disease, healthy young people—including children—can also become seriously ill.